7 Reasons to Become a Truck Driver or Owner-Operator

 Do you have a desire to travel?
 Did you love road trips when you were younger?
 If you love to drive and experience new places, long-haul truck driving might be the perfect career choice.

 Driving an average of 2,000-3,000 miles per week, professional drivers and owner-operators are some of the most well-traveled professionals in the country.

-If these reasons sound like you, it may be time to consider making the career leap to driving truck.
+If these things sound good to you, it may be time to consider making the career leap to a truck-driving job.

 The good news?
-Truck driving is a well-paying profession that makes a huge impact on the success of our country.
-Without our drivers—who move about 70% of all product—the country would not be able to function.
+Truck driving is a well-paying profession that makes a huge impact on the success and means of living in our country.
+Without our long-haul truck drivers and other drivers—who move about 70% of all products—the country would not be able to function.

-Owner-operators and professional drivers make a difference, get paid well, and have the freedom to escape the 9-5 with an exciting career that takes them all over the country.
+Owner-operators and professional drivers make a difference, get paid well, and have the freedom to escape the 9-to-5 with an exciting career that takes them all over the country.

 Find out more about what it takes to become a successful owner-operator with these 15 steps to get started.
 And when you’re ready to get your authority and find loads, sign up for the Truckstop Load Board to get moving quickly.